-Meet the people behind the places; members of staff who have developed their careers here, volunteers who have gifted hours of their time, centres and associations who never stop raising funds and visitors who bring a smile to our faces every day.
+Meet the rangers behind the miles of coastline, from members of staff who have developed their careers here to passionate volunteers who have gifted hours of their time.

 The stunning coastline surrounding Coleton Fishacre needs much more looking after than most people think.
 The coastal land around Brownstone and Coleton Camp is cared for by our team of Countryside Rangers and here to share some insight is Ranger Mike and Volunteer Ranger Jon.